 All sessions end ½ hour prior to the Library’s closing.

-Black and white prints are 10¢ per page.
+Black and white and color prints are 25¢ per page.

 Users may not use their own paper in the Library’s printers.

 You can print to an Matteson Area Public Library District printer from a laptop over by the Adult Services desk by emailing your documents to email@example.com at 25¢ per page.

 Users are required to read and accept the Library’s Internet policy before logging in.